2019 Ford Mustang Trim Levels with Comparisons & Configurations.

 Drivers who prefer the thunderous rumble of a V8 engine will want the Mustang GT.
 Its 5.0-liter engine develops a ferocious 460 horsepower and 420 pound-feet of torque.
 Like the EcoBoost models, the Mustang GT allows you to choose between a manual and a more costly 10-speed automatic transmission.
 However, the Mustang GT's manual gearbox comes with rev-matching technology.
 You can also get the Mustang GT with one of the available Performance packages.

 Although the Mustang GT comes with power-adjustable seats, they don't provide heating and cooling functions.
 You'll also receive cloth upholstery opposed to the Mustang EcoBoost Premium's leather.
 Dual-zone automatic climate control is optional.
 Furthermore, the Mustang GT is only offered as a hardtop coupe.

 In terms of styling, there are just a few minor differences between the Mustang EcoBoost Premium and the Mustang GT.
 Quad exhaust tips come standard on the more powerful GT trim.
 Ford's Black Accent appearance package remains an option.

-Compare the Mustang GT vs GT Premium Trim Levels.
-What is the difference?
+Compare the Mustang GT vs GT Premium - What is the difference?